 Bagna cauda

-Bagna cauda or, more properly, bagna caĆ“da, means ‘hot sauce’ in English.
-It refers to a typical Piedmontese dish for communal eating that is popular in cold weather months, a kind of cross between fondue and pinzimonio, if I can put it that way.
-It is, quite simply, a collection of raw and steamed vegetables, which you dip into a garlic and anchovy sauce that you keep warm like a cheese fondue in a little terracotta pot placed over a flame.
+Bagna cauda or, more properly, bagna caôda, means ‘hot sauce’ in English.
+It refers to a typical Piedmontese dish for communal eating that is popular in cold weather months.
+It’s a kind of cross between fondue and pinzimonio, if I can put it that way.
+You take a collection of raw and steamed vegetables and dip them into an intensely flavored garlic and anchovy sauce kept warm in a little terracotta pot placed over a flame.

 Ingredients